Skip to Main Content

 In EndNote:

-• Look at your Sync Status report so you'll know how much space your citations take up.
-The free version of Zotero only has 300MB
+• Look at your Sync Status report so you'll know how much space your attachments take up.

 Getting addtional Zotero storage space